-Each summer, our staff hosts a range of book discussions.
+Each summer, our staff host a range of book discussions.
 The books span a variety of topics, and the literature provides a great starting point for conversations that extend well beyond the text.
-Our 2017 books are as follows:
+Our 2021 books are as follows:

 Pulitzer Prize-winning poet Mary Oliver had three instructions for living a life.
 1) Pay attention 2) Be astonished 3) Tell about it.
 Staying true to her own directive, Oliver curated her best work into this anthology where she shares her revelation and astonishment with the natural world.
 When Oliver was growing up, she oftentimes went truant from school for long spells of time, finding a more relevant education in nature.
 Over Oliver’s 84 years of life, she remained devoted to this Romantic nature tradition, producing poetry featured in “Devotions” that asks challenging questions such as the infamous, “what is it you plan to do with your one wild and precious life?” while fielding responses like “the dream of my life is to lie down by a slow river and stare at the light in the trees – to learn something by being nothing.”
 Altogether, “Devotions” is Mary Oliver’s magnum opus, a poetry memoir filled with the invaluable lessons learned and beauty discovered in her observation of the natural world.

 Author: Taylor Jenkins Reid